 Steven Blickensderfer handles a wide variety of civil litigation matters in both federal and state court, including complex business, consumer finance, real property, securities, insurance coverage, and product liability cases.
 His experience includes case analysis and strategy, complex motion practice, electronic discovery, alternative dispute resolution, and trial practice.
 As a former appellate law clerk, he also has considerable experience with appeals.
 He has participated in a number of jury and non-jury trials, as both a litigator and in a trial support role, and has argued in several appellate courts, including the Florida Supreme Court.

-In addition, Mr. Blickensderfer is a certified information privacy professional (CIPP/US), accredited by the International Association of Privacy Professionals.
-With a focus on U.S. private sector laws, he is qualified to counsel clients in a number of areas relating to data privacy and cybersecurity, including:
+Mr. Blickensderfer’s practice also consists of advising clients on data privacy and cybersecurity matters.
+As a certified information privacy professional (CIPP/US), accredited by the International Association of Privacy Professionals, he is exceptionally qualified to counsel clients in a number of areas relating to data privacy and cybersecurity, including: